tibetan-nlp/annodoc/index.md

 light verbs cannot be understated.
 A proper verb lexicon for Tibetan needs to include those `NOUN` + `VERB` collocations that convey fundamental verbal meanings in the language.

+##### Surprising light verbs

+In the above cases, which are typical examples of light verbs, the `NOUN` fills an argument position without introducing additional arguments.
+However, in other cases that we have found, the noun in a light verb construction causes the valency of the verb to change, introducing another otherwise unlicensed argument.
+For example, ཡོད་ itself occurs surprisingly as a light verb in the following examples:

+> ཞལ་ཆེམས་ཀྱི་ཡི་གེ་རྒྱུས་ཡོད་པ་

+Here, རྒྱས་ "knowledge" is linked as `arg1` while ཡི་གེ་ "letter" is linked as `arg2`.

 #### Relative clauses